 The Matthews Asia Strategic Income Fund intends to distribute its income quarterly.
-First quarter 2016 distributions should be paid on March 21, 2017 to shareholders of record as of March 20, 2017.
-First quarter 2017 distribution estimates are now available
+Year end 2019 distributions were paid on December 17, 2019 to shareholders of record as of December 16, 2019.
+Year end distribution information is now available.

 Investments in Asian securities may involve risks such as social and political instability, market illiquidity, exchange-rate fluctuations, a high level of volatility and limited regulation.
 Fixed income investments are subject to additional risks, including, but not limited to, interest rate, credit and inflation risks.
 Investing in emerging markets involves different and greater risks, as these countries are substantially smaller, less liquid and more volatile than securities markets in more developed markets.

 The risks associated with investing in the Fund can be found in the prospectus.

 Teresa Kong, CFA